qdo1010/SRPM_GPM/README.md

 Task descriptions can be found in notes.txt

+Demos for perceptual and symbolic reasoning are contained in 2 ipynb files
 # Dependencies
 To run the Demos for Perceptual and Symbolic Reasoning, use Jupyter Notebook with python3.